What's the difference between product leadership and product management?

 • Product Leadership Style - inspiring through vision and purpose, not just management

-Product sense is the ability to define concrete, coherent products with high business potential—seeing the 'big picture' and 'how to get there' when others struggle.
-It's a rare skill that combines strategic vision, risk identification, and the ability to think like a user.
+Product sense is the ability to define concrete, coherent products with high business potential - seeing the 'big picture' and 'how to get there' when others struggle.
+In the Innovation Mode methodology, product sense is what enables a leader to look at a validated opportunity and envision the product that captures it - connecting idea validation insights to a compelling product concept.

 • Understanding the landscape: key market players, differentiators, monetization models, technology, partner ecosystem